Derrick White's career night leads Spurs past Nets, 117-114

 Joe Harris and DeMarre Carroll had 18 points each for the Nets.

-Brooklyn, which had won seven of eight coming in, erased a 12-point deficit in the first half and led 97-90 with eight minutes remaining before San Antonio rallied.
+Brooklyn, which had won seven of eight coming in, erased a 12-point deficit in the first half and led 97-90 with eight minutes remaining.

+The Nets used a zone defense off their own made shots and played man-to-man when they missed.
+The strategy threw the Spurs off-kilter.

+“Zones are tough for everybody in the NBA,” Popovich said.
+“With the short clock, people just sort of stop.
+It’s a good move.
+They’ve been really successful at it.
+They’ve used it quite a bit and it’s really helped them out.
+There were times it gave us trouble, at times we had good shots and missed them, but it keeps you on your toes and keeps you off balance.
+It’s a good tactic by coach (Kenny) Atkinson.”

 Aldridge’s three-point play after a foul on his own follow-up shot put the Spurs ahead 115-111 with 51.1 seconds remaining.
 Aldridge added two free throws with 3.6 seconds left, and Shabazz Napier missed a 26-footer at the buzzer that would have tied the game.